tomRiddle-the1st/network_traffic_classification/README.md

 This system implements a **supervised machine learning pipeline** for classifying mobile application network traffic using the **MIRAGE-2019 dataset**.
 The primary goal is to enable **Quality of Service (QoS) optimization** in mobile networks through accurate traffic classification without payload inspection, ensuring user privacy while maintaining high performance.

 PLease note dataset was too large to upload to GitHub but it can be downloaded from Kaggle: https://www.kaggle.com/datasets/programmerrdai/mirage-2019
-Should contain zip files from devices Google Nexus and Xiaomi Mi5 which was used for this project
-I had taken the files from each device folder and combined them into one folder named /data
+The downloaded dataset should contain zip files from devices Google Nexus and Xiaomi Mi5.
+For the purpose of this project JSON files from both devices were combined into one folder named "data".
+The script is able to open the folder and load each JSON file to extract labels from filename as well as extract flow-level statisticsal features from each file and combine it into a single CSV file Mirage.csv.

 Also the model.pkl is not available with the rest of the files.
 It was too large to upload.
 But if the script with code and dataset are downloaded and set up as outined by this document it will be able to train the model and you should have your own model.pkl locally as well as other output files in the output folder.
-The script creates output and chart folder if they are not already created.
+The script creates the "output" and "charts" folder if they are not already created.

 ### Key Capabilities